Making Concurrency Functional: Introduction

-{\sl After the basics on event structures, the tools of stable families, and concurrent strategies, the new contribution comes in two parts which can roughly be described as: how to describe strategies by functions; and how to describe functions by strategies.
+{\sl After the basics on event structures, the tools of stable families, and concurrent strategies, the new contribution comes in three parts which can roughly be described as: how to describe strategies by functions; how to describe functions and functional paradigms by strategies; and, how enriched strategies describe interacting patterns of functions.
 The first, rather technical part, Section~\ref{sec:part1}, introduces a powerful method for lifting a very broad class of functions to strategies, turning functional into causal dependency.
 It makes essential use of stable families and the Scott order intrinsic to a concurrent game.
-The second part, Section~\ref{sec:part2}, concerns how causal dependency determines functional dependency, and shows how many paradigms discovered in making functions interactive arise as subcategories of concurrent games. }
+The second part, Section~\ref{sec:part2}, concerns how causal dependency determines functional dependency, and shows how many paradigms discovered in making functions interactive arise as subcategories of concurrent games.
+The final, much shorter, third part, Section~\ref{sec:enrichment}, shows how to enrich strategies in a symmetric monoidal category.
+An enriched strategy imposes a dynamic pattern of interaction between arrows in the monoidal category; the pattern of interaction has the form of an event structure.
+Such patterns of interaction compose well and won't contain loops of functional dependency because they are determined by strategies. }